 You do not need to have counselling to get an abortion but you can ask for counselling at any stage of the abortion process:

-- Pre-abortion counselling (talk before you have an abortion)
+- Pre-abortion counselling (talk to a professional before you have an abortion)

-- Couple and whānau counselling (talk together, before and after an abortion)
+- Couple and whānau counselling (talk together to a professional, before and after an abortion)

 Counselling will be free for most New Zealand citizens and residents.